warwakei/railgun/README.md

 - Enable USB debugging on your device
 - Check USB cable connection
 - Try `adb devices` in terminal
+- If none helps and your device have Mediatek CPU try installing [this](https://mtkusballdriver.com/download/mtk-usb-v1-0-8)

 ### Alpine installation fails
 - Ensure device is rooted